 Due to the long-wear quality of Shellac, Dunne says that your nails are protected and will look their best for longer.
 “The major benefit of Shellac is a beautiful high-gloss manicure that will stay chip-free for 10 to 14 days (if applied correctly),” she explains.
 “This makes it the ideal manicure for travel, work, and all-around having beautiful nails that last longer.”

 The Drawbacks of Shellac

-Even though Shellac is the safest of all gels, it still has its downfalls.
+Even though Shellac is considered by some to be the safest of all gels, it still has its downfalls.
 “Any product that is cured onto your nail has the potential of nail damage in the removal process,” Lippmann explains.
 “You must commit to the time that is required to soak off the product correctly.
 No scraping, No filing on top of the nail—no removing with your teeth.”
 She points out that, oftentimes, people get impatient with how long it takes for the gel to dissolve, and they end up pulling the polish off, which ends up damaging the nail.

-Even if you’re not pulling the polish off, Dunne says that hype-frequent Shellac manicures can take a toll on your nails.
+Even if you’re not pulling the polish off, Dunne says that frequent Shellac manicures can take a toll on your nails.
 “During the removal process (especially if not done properly), you can risk removing layers of your natural nails and weakening the nails,” she explains.

 Luckily, these downfalls are avoidable with proper removal and breathing time between Shellac manis.

 Take a break between Shellac manicures.
 It’s as simple as that.
 “We always recommend our clients give their nails a break from Shellac, especially if they have had multiple Shellac manicures in a row,” Dunne says.
 “It gives your nails a chance to re-strengthen.”